Kevin Siegrist: St. Louis Cardinals

 Continuing in the role as a setup reliever in 2016, Siegrist went on the DL on June 30 due to mononucleosis.
 To that point, he was tied for first in victories among NL relievers at 5−2.
 Further, in 35 appearances, he posted a 2.78 ERA and one save and 34 strikeouts in 32 1/3 IP.
 He returned from the DL on July 15.
 Siegrist suffered through a variety of injuries in 2017.
 On August 31, 2017, Siegrist was designated for assignment.

 Philadelphia Phillies

-The Philadelphia Phillies claimed Siegrist off waivers on September 2, 2017.
-He made his Phillies debut on September 4.
+The Philadelphia Phillies claimed Siegrist off waivers on September 2, 2017, and he made his Phillies debut on September 4.
+In 7 appearances for Philadelphia, he posted a 3.60 ERA with 7 strikeouts across 5 innings pitched.
+On October 4, Siegrist was removed from the 40–man roster and sent outright to the Triple–A Lehigh Valley IronPigs, but he rejected the assignment and elected free agency.

 Pittsburgh Pirates

 On February 24, 2018, Siegrist signed a minor league contract with the Pittsburgh Pirates.
-He was assigned to AAA Indianapolis Indians for the 2018 season but refused to report and was placed on the restricted list.
-He was released on October 2, 2018.
+He was assigned to the Triple–A Indianapolis Indians to begin the season but refused to report and was placed on the restricted list.
+He was released by the Pirates organization on October 2.

 Charleston Dirty Birds

 On July 2, 2022, Siegrist signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
+In 37 appearances out of the bullpen, he logged a 5–0 record and 1.82 ERA with 53 strikeouts across 39 2/3 innings pitched.
+Siegrist became a free agent after the season.